 This special release, Russian Imperial Stout, inspired by scrumptious breakfast flavors, is brewed with cinnamon, vanilla, and coffee.
 Aged for 9 months in Weller bourbon barrels, the resulting brew is creamy and balanced – but strong and bold.
 Don't worry; no cinnamon buns were harmed in the making of this beer.

 Copper Kettle Brewing Co.'s Mexican Chocolate Stout (Denver, Colorado)

 This dynamic stout, inspired by (you guessed it) Mexican chocolate, includes cinnamon, local organic chocolate, and three kinds of chile peppers for a little kick.
 Creamy and velvety, this flavorful chocolate stout is complex yet familiar.

 Other ways to enjoy Pumpkin Pie Spice

 If you're craving that autumn flavor, keep your eyes out for our Pumpkin Pie Spice in the wild.
-We've also spotted it on seasonal menus at coffee shops (like Dirt Coffee Bar in Littleton, CO), donut shops (like Pepperbox Doughnuts in Charlotte NC), and ice cream shops (like Sweet Cow in Colorado)
+We've also spotted it on seasonal menus at coffee shops (like Dirt Coffee Bar in Littleton, CO), donut shops (like Pepperbox Doughnuts in Charlotte NC), and ice cream shops (like Jo Jo's Creamery in California)